Uterine Fibroid Embolization (UFE) is an FDA-Approved, Safe and Effective Alternative to Surgery for Uterine Fibroids

 What Are Uterine Fibroids?

 Uterine fibroids are non-cancerous growths that develop within the muscular wall of the uterus.
-They are a common issue, affecting many women during their reproductive years.
+They are a common issue, affecting up to 70-80% of women during their reproductive years.
 Fibroids can cause a variety of symptoms including:

 - Heavy or prolonged menstrual bleeding